Computer Science Research Seminar

 - Instructions for registration

-- If you will/may attend the seminar, send an email to
+- If you attend this seminar, send an email to us (d-seminar

 - In addition, if you want to get the credits of the course

 "Computer Science Seminar B" (02CH003, 2 credits) by attending

 this seminar, you should register on the TWINS system.